buzzcode42/personal-site/README.md

-# How to start the Boilerplate
+# How to start the Website Project

 This project was started with [Next.js](https://nextjs.org/)